RileyCC56/RileyCC56/README.md

 <h1 align="center">Hi 👋, I'm Riley Corpac</h1>

-With a background in travel and tourisim, I spent many years perfecting my creative thinking, problem-solving, and client service.
+With a background in travel and tourism, I spent many years perfecting my creative thinking, problem-solving, and client service.
 Like many others, COVID put a wrench in the plans and I pivoted.

-Ive spent the last year training in data analytics which allows me to continue a path of creative thinking, problem-solving, and client service.
+I've spent the last year training in data analytics which allows me to continue a path of creative thinking, problem-solving, and client service.

 🛠️ Tools of the Trade